 Shopify – Easy to Use eCommerce Solution

 Growing in popularity as a complete ecommerce solution because it is low cost and easy to use.
 Complete beginners can create an online store without any previous experience.
+As one of the best website builders in terms of ease of set-up and use when creating an online shop, its market share has increased to 1.5% of all sites.

 Pros: Cheap monthly payment plans, card and PayPal processing built into the system.